William Crowninshield Endicott: Career

-In 1873, Endicott, although a Democrat (and originally a Whig), was appointed by Republican governor William B. Washburn to the Massachusetts Supreme Judicial Court, where he served until 1882.
+Endicott, although a Democrat (and originally a Whig), was appointed by Republican governor William B. Washburn to the Massachusetts Supreme Judicial Court, where he served from March 5, 1873 to October 31, 1882.
 In 1879, he unsuccessfully ran for Congress, followed by an unsuccessful gubernatorial race in 1884.
 Grover Cleveland appointed Endicott Secretary of War and he served in that capacity in the administration between 1885 and 1889.
 Endicott oversaw many important changes in the organization of the United States Army, including the establishment of a system of examinations to determine the promotion of officers.

 Endicott convened and chaired the Board of Fortifications in 1885 (usually called the Endicott Board), which would provide detailed recommendations and designs for the generation of American coastal defense fortifications constructed in the era of the Spanish–American War.
 Most of these Endicott Period fortifications served through early World War II.